florekem/lncRNAinCla/manuscript/05-Discussion.md

 And provide a succinct **explanation** of the **implications of the findings**, particularly **in relation to previous related studies** and **potential future directions for research**.

+1. MC-LR and lncRNAs
+1. Problems with identifying lncRNAs in general
 1. Usefulness of the de novo genome for lncRNAs discovery (par.
 1+2 results)
 2. Evolutionary conservation of lncRNAs (?) [can I find examples, that are known to be evolutionary conserved?] (par.
 3 results)
 3. UTR (as biomarkers)